pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ### Use Case ID: 1
 ### Use Case
-- user starts a typing test in programmer mode
+- user starts a typing challenge in programmer mode
 ### Primary Actor(s)
 - every type of user
 - firebase